 Towards a “Periodic Table”

-In the latter chapters of “The Menagerie” we try to assemble these risk patterns into a cohesive whole.
+Later in this track, we try to assemble these risk patterns into a cohesive whole.
 Projects fail because of risks, and risks arise from predictable sources.

 What This is Not